ibm-cloud-docs/RegistryImages/ibmliberty/index.md

 ## Usage restrictions
 {: #ibmliberty_usage}

-The following table shows the restrictions that apply to the free usage of the `ibmliberty` image in {{site.data.keyword.Bluemix_notm}}.
+The following table shows the restrictions that apply to the free usage of the `ibmliberty` image in {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

-The pricing for the `ibmliberty` image is independent of the pricing for the containers that you use in {{site.data.keyword.Bluemix_notm}}.
+The pricing for the `ibmliberty` image is independent of the pricing for the containers that you use in {{site.data.keyword.cloud_notm}}.
 {:tip}

 |Environment|Free usage restrictions|